-Anne Brackenbury is the Anthropology Editor in the Higher Education Division at the University of Toronto Press.
-Despite nearly fifteen years spent acquiring anthropology texts she continues to delight in the challenge of finding book projects that can translate scholarly ideas into teachable formats.
+Carli Hansen is the acquisitions editor for anthropology texts at the University of Toronto Press.
+She delights in the challenge of finding book projects that can translate scholarly ideas into teachable formats.

-Email Anne with your editorial ideas or queries.
+Email Carli with your editorial ideas or queries.

 Teaching Culture Series Proposal Guidelines